1. In the beginning Man created God; and in the image of Man created he him.

 if he had a rich man in his hand.

-And who would steal the candy from a laughing baby's mouth
+who would steal the candy from a laughing baby's mouth

 if he could take it from the money man.